shahchiragh/shahchiragh/README.md

 - 👋 Hi, I’m @shahchiragh (Shah, Chirag H)
-- 👀 I do Software and Web Development, Machine Learning, Internet of Things (IoT), Machine 2 Machine communications and Data Analytics.
+- 👀 I specialize in Software & Web Development, Machine Learning, Internet of Things (IoT), Machine-to-Machine (M2M) communications, and Data Analytics—especially in scientific and environmental data systems.
-- 🌱 I love working on cool projects that can be open sourced.
-Currently, work with the U.S. Geological Survey (USGS) and U.S. Department of Energy (DOE) Atmoshperic Radiation Measurement (ARM) Data Center group.
+- 🌱 I’m passionate about building impactful, open-source projects that solve real-world problems.
+Currently, I work with the U.S. Geological Survey (USGS) and the U.S. Department of Energy’s Atmospheric Radiation Measurement (ARM) Data Center.
+- 🌍 My work focuses on making complex data accessible—developing scalable platforms, modernizing legacy systems, and integrating data from instruments, simulations, and field campaigns.
-- 💞️ I’m looking to collaborate on any open source projects including software or web development, AI/ML and Big Data.
+- 💞️ I'm always open to collaborating on open-source projects in software/web development, environmental informatics, AI/ML, and big data infrastructure.
-- 📫 You can reach me at my Email: chiragshah003@gmail.com or LinkedIn: https://www.linkedin.com/in/shahchiragh or visit my staff-profile at: https://www.ornl.gov/staff-profile/chirag-h-shah
+- 📫 You can reach me via GitHub, or connect with me on [LinkedIn](https://www.linkedin.com/in/shahchiragh) to chat more about potential collaborations.

 <!---
 shahchiragh/shahchiragh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.